 As another International Women’s Day passes, I am reminded of the sheer tenacity, strength and determination of the women I know.

-From girls struggling with puberty, changes and confusing choices, through to women working through child bearing and rearing, fertility issues and menstruation, to those facing menopause, complications and hormonal flux: We still persist.
+From girls struggling with puberty, changes and confusing choices, to women working through childbearing and rearing, fertility issues and menstruation, to those facing menopause, complications and hormonal flux: We persist!

 There is very little to show outwardly what we are handling.
 We continue to smile, support, nurture and guide.
 We efficiently face each day determined to do our best.